Upstate Niagara Cooperative: History

 The cooperative was started in 1965, originally known as Upstate Farms Cooperative.
 It was changed to the current name in 2006 when the business merged with longtime dairy producer Niagara Milk Producers Cooperative, Inc. of Niagara Falls, New York.

 Upstate Niagara Cooperative acquired Bison Foods Company of Buffalo in 1983, a producer of cottage cheese, sour cream, chip dips and yogurt.

 In 2011, Upstate Niagara Cooperative purchased a dairy plant in North Lawrence, New York from Healthy Food Holdings.
 The facility, built in 1900, has been through numerous owners including Borden, National Dairy Products Corporation and Kraft.
-It was established by the cooperative as North Country Dairy, LLC, which will continue to produce yogurt as it has been doing since 1969.
+It was established by the cooperative as North Country Dairy, LLC, which continues to produce yogurt as it has been doing since 1969.